Global Bond Selloff Deepens Amid Hints at End of Stimulus--Update

 Continue Reading Below

+The selling sent the yield on the benchmark U.S. 10-year Treasury note to the highest level in more than a month.
+The yield on the 10-year German government debt was set for the highest close since March.
+Yields on the 10-year government bonds in the U.K. and Canada reached the highest since March.
+Yields rise as bond prices fall.

-But investors debated whether the current selloff is a significant change in direction or just a period of volatility, like past so-called taper tantrums.
+Despite this week's rise, global government bond yields remain at very low levels.
+Government bonds have been jolted by a number of selloffs in past years but they have failed to last long.
+Investors debated whether the current selloff is a significant change in direction or just a period of volatility, like past so-called taper tantrums that hit the U.S. bond market in 2013 and the German bond market in 2015.

-For now, investors are selling in moves that could have big consequences across markets and for local economies should they continue.

-They dumped U.S. Treasurys and European bonds Thursday morning, sending yields on many securities to their highest levels in more than a month.
-Meanwhile, the euro, British pound and Canadian dollar logged further gains against the U.S. dollar after rising sharply earlier this week.
-The WSJ Dollar index is now below the level it was before Donald Trump's November election.
+"Without sustainably higher growth and inflation, it would be hard to see a sustained rise in bond yields," said Erik Weisman, global bond portfolio manager at MFS Investment Management.

+Mr. Weisman said higher bond yields could be self-correcting in that they would push up long-term borrowing costs for consumers and businesses and undercut the growth momentum.

 Continue Reading Below